You should be creating a donor newsletter. Because they’re a love letter to your donors

 So is it right for you?

-I was working for a small to medium organization at the time.
+I was working for a small to medium-sized organization at the time.
 I got the go-ahead from the boss to try this new idea I’d read about.
 (Probably something from Tom Ahern.
 He wrote the book on donor newsletters.
+Actually, a couple of them.
 No, really.
-You can find it here.)
+You can find the latest one here.)

 I did it all myself, in-house.
 The design was a template in Publisher, tweaked a little to work for me.
 The name was crowd-sourced among my friends.

-We did have some nice photos – but since this was a parks organization, mostly of… parks.
+We did have some nice photos, but since this was a parks organization, mostly of… parks.
 I had to search for people’s pictures.
-(We humans will almost always be more interested in pictures of people than of things or places.)
+(We humans will almost always be more interested in people than things or places.)

 I wrote it and put it together, printed it on the office copier (making my colleagues a bit unhappy on printing day), then stuffed and mailed it.